NinjaGodIvan/Flashcards/Flashcards/README.md

 1. All questions of the flashcards are **UNIQUE**.
 Any question that already exists in the data is invalid.
 This prevents multiple duplications of deleting flashcards.
 If you enter a question that already exists, then you will be prompt to reenter the question.
 Making the same question but with different amount of non-leading or non-trailing spaces is also invalid.

 2. Every flashcard **MUST** include a question and an answer, or it's considered invalid.
 Both question and the answer needs at least one character.

+3. Make sure that the user and your password is correct when connecting to MySQL server.

+4. On the console log from any IDE or terminal, if it displays a MySQL error because of an undefined timezone or any similar, then execute this MySQL command -> **SET GLOBAL time_zone = -07:00**.
+Note that this time deduction associates with PDT.
+You can choose any timezone.